ninezerozeronine/chip-computer/sphinx_docs/modules/register.rst

 onto the bus.
 They also provide an output which is the currently stored value.

-As well as the data oriented ACC, A, B and C registers, the instruction register, stack pointer and memory address register are all just registers.
+As well as the data oriented ACC, A, B and C registers, the control oriented instruction register, stack pointer and memory address register are all just registers.
 The memory address register only needs to read from the bus and not assert values onto it so it's slightly simpler.

 Interface and Operation
 -----------------------